How to visit the Mekong Delta?Â

 The Mekong Delta is like a chessboard of rivers and arroyos, quiet green villages and yellow paddy fields stretching as far as the eye can see.
 Whether strolling in the lush gardens, revelling in the finest fruits, taking a cruise on the Mekong River enjoying an exceptionally rich environment, or wandering in typical floating markets, a whole new side of Vietnam will delight you.

 Kingdom of tropical fruits

 The summer season between May and August is the best time to discover the lush orchards that abound on the fertile lands of the Mekong Delta.
 It is a real fruit festival and more delicious than the others: mango, longan, guava, rambutan, durian...
-So many flavours and colours should awaken your taste buds and compensate for the sweltering heat that rages in urban centres.
+So many flavours and colours will awaken your taste buds and compensate for the sweltering heat that rages in the urban centres.
 At a very affordable price, there's nothing better than visiting and taking pictures of beautiful places and choosing and tasting at your own pace.